grafana/beyla/docs/sources/configure/options.md

 <a id="caps"></a>

-When set to `true`, aborts Beyla startup if the required system capabilities are not present.
-A list of the missing capabilities is printed to the log before the Beyla process terminates.
-When set to `false`, Beyla prints the list of missing capabilities, if any, but continues executing.
+If you have set the `enforce_sys_caps` to true, if the required system capabilities are not present Beyla aborts its startup and logs a list of the missing capabilities.

+If you have set the configuration option to `false`, Beyla logs a list of the missing capabilities only.

 ## Service discovery